artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 An import can either have [a default export][default-export], or a set of [exportable function/objects][export-func].

 You might see an import like `const _ = require("underscore")` around the internet, this is an older format for packaging JavaScript called [CommonJS][commonjs].
-It was replaced by the `import` statements above because you can make guarantees about the individual items exported between module boundries.
+It was replaced by the `import` statements above because you can make guarantees about the individual items exported between module boundaries.
 This is interesting because of [tree-shaking](#tree-shaking), which we'll get to later.

 ### Classes